Punktum-dk/epp-service-specification/README.md

 The clone might be deleted if these relations are terminated or removed, please see the description of the contact object deletion policy described in the section on the [delete contact command](#delete-contact) for details.

+The status code `serverTransferProhibited` is set:

+- If the status `pendingCreate` is set, see [domain create](#domain-create)
+- If the domain name is not settled/paid
+- If the domain name is registrant managed and has VID service
+- If the registrant has an active or declined ID-control request
+- If the domain name is on hold or blocked, meaning it has been suspended by DK Hostmaster

 <a id="transition-period"></a>

 #### Transition Period